mohammaddwery/booky/README.md

 ## Features
 - Books listing that fetched from webserver
-- Search for books by keyword
+- Search for books by keyword(search applied on fetched books locally)
 - Book's details
 - Mark book as favourite(stores the favourite in local storage)
 - Create a new book(stores the book in memory)